ion-onboarding/nomad-vmware/vm-basic/README.md

 # vpshere one vm
-No operating system added in the vm.
+No operating system added in the vm for simplicity.

 ## Create infrastructure
 - adjust settings in file __main.tf__ for __vpshere__ provider